tangle-network/webb.js/packages/sdk-core/README.md

 The package provides a cleaner API to the underlying `wasm-utils`

 # Deposit note
-The note contain the data.
+The note contains data about a deposit
-For the browser it runs inside wasm

 # Note
 ```ts